Endowed Faculty Chairs and Endowed Positions

 Gassman Family Chair in Music, Distinguished Faculty Chair Fund

 The Gassman Family Chair in Music was established in 2012 by Marvin '33 and Marian Hoffbauer '32 Gassman.
 Marian Gassman played on the women's basketball team during her years at Augustana and went on to be an avid athlete throughout her life.
 Marvin Gassman, a lover of music, played the trumpet at Augustana and sang in the Wennerberg Chorus.

 Dr. Jon Hurty was named the first Gassman Chair in Music in 2012.
 Dr. Hurty joined the Augustana faculty in 1996 and is professor and director of choral activities.
 He directs the Augustana Choir and the Augustana Chamber Singers, and he teaches conducting and is co-chair of the music department.
 Dr. Hurty also directs the adult choir at St. Paul Lutheran Church in Davenport and is the conductor and artistic director of Quad City Choral Arts.
 He serves as the conductor of the Handel Oratorio Society at Augustana.

 Edward Hamming Chair in Geography, Faculty Chair Fund

-Stuart Lee and Virginia Talbott Harbour Chair in Economics, Distinguished Faculty Chair Fund
+Stuart Lee and Virginia Talbott Harbour Chair, Faculty Chair Fund

 The Stuart Lee and Virginia Talbott Harbour Chair was established by a gift from the estate of Stuart and Virginia (Talbott) Harbour.
 Mr. Harbour was a 1943 graduate of Augustana, after which he earned a master's degree in business administration from Georgetown University and enjoyed a lengthy career as an analyst with the Small Business Administration in Washington, D.C.
 Virginia Harbour taught in the Fairfax County school system where she helped establish courses in home economics.